· Animal and Food Science

 Department chairs may request the assistance of Human Resources in recruiting Church Service missionaries to meet specific needs.
 Church Service missionaries usually work 8-32 hours per week for 6-24 months.

 Exceptions may be made where extenuating circumstances or special professional preparation is required for a position.
-Requests for exceptions must be put into writing, submitted to Human Resources, and approved by the President's Council.
+Requests for exceptions must be put into writing and approved by the relevant vice president.

 Department chairs may apply for departmental memberships in professional organizations with the approval of their college deans.
 Budget permitting, department chairs may also pay up to $300 per year per faculty member for memberships in professional organizations.